-- 1-12.
-In Class, 10-25 Minutes for Teams Assume that you are a marketing consultant employed by retail giant Target, which offers consumers products in a number of brick-and-mortar stores and online.
+1-12.
+In Class, 10-25 Minutes for Teams Assume that you are a marketing consultant employed by retail giant

+- Target, which offers consumers products in a number of brick-and-mortar stores and online.
 Target wishes to increase its loyal customer base by engaging customers through interaction opportunities on social networks.
-Develop a list of at least 10 specific social network activities that will work together to increase customer engagement. - 1-13.
+Develop a list and describe at least 10 specific social network activities that will work together to increase customer engagement. - 1-13.
 In Class, 10-25 Minutes for Teams Successful firms have a competitive advantage because they are able to identify distinctive competencies and use these to create differential benefits for their customers.
 Consider your business school or your university.
 What distinctive competencies does it have?
 What differential benefits does it provide for students?
 What is its competitive advantage?
 What are your ideas as to how your university could improve its competitive position?
 Write an outline of your ideas. - 1-14.
 In Class, 10-25 Minutes for Teams As college students, you and your friends sometimes discuss the various courses you are taking.
 Assume you overhear your roommate say to another friend, "Marketing's not important.
 It's just dumb advertising."
 The other friend says, "Marketing doesn't really affect people's lives in any way."
-As a role-playing exercise, present your arguments against these statements to your class.
+As a role-playing exercise, present your arguments against these statements to your class. - 1-15.
+For Further Research (Individual) Recent reports indicate that consumers, including children and teens, are becoming small-screen addicts.
+Develop a series of questions to be used in a survey (about 10).
+Use these to interview at least five of your fellow students about their use of smartphones and tablets.
+Write up a report on your findings and conclusions.